JulianKemmerer/PipelineC/docs/pypeline_guide.md

 N must be a nonnegative integer; zero is supported.
 The declaration is trusted: it does not insert registers or check that the body implements N cycles.
 It works on factory-produced functions and stacks with `@MAIN` in either order.
-An AUTOPIPELINE request inside the tagged implementation is an error; an explicit AUTOPIPELINE depth on the tagged function itself must agree with N.
+An AUTOPIPELINE request inside the tagged implementation is an error.
+AUTOPIPELINE latency arguments on the tagged function itself must agree with N (`latency=N`, `start_latency=N`, `max_latency` of at least N).

 AUTOPIPELINE asks the tool to implement pipelining. `pipeline_latency` describes pipelining supplied by the user.
 MULTI_CYCLE constrains setup timing between